“Everyone must believe in something. I believe I’ll go canoeing.”

 Trip total – 42 portages and 16,290 meters (or so!)

-Our portages involve the canoe and paddles and four bags – the two 110-liter Hooligan packs, a Woods pack, and a large North Face duffel bag.
-Max will take a Hooligan pack and the duffel all the way to the end of the portage while I carry the other two bags and four paddles what seems like half way.
+Our portages involve the canoe and paddles and four bags – the two 110-liter Hooligan packs (updated Duluth packs), a Woods pack (a Canadian made version of the Duluth), and a large North Face duffel bag.
+Max will take a Hooligan pack and the duffel all the way to the end of the portage while I carry the other two bags and four paddles what seems like halfway.
 Leaving them on the side of the trail, I head back for the canoe.
-By the time I get back to the canoe, Max has reached the end of the portage and is starting to head back for the packs that I left half way.
-If we meet at the place where I left the packs, we know that we were pretty close to figuring out the half way point!
+By the time I get back to the canoe, Max has reached the end of the portage and is starting to head back for the packs that I left halfway.
+If we meet at the place where I left the packs, we know that we were pretty close to figuring out the halfway point!
 Each one of us ends up walking the distance of the portage trail twice per carry.

-Given the figures above, it looks like we have about 33 kilometres of walking to do, with three quarters of that carrying something.
+Given the figures above, it looks like we have about 33 kilometers of walking to do, with three-quarters of that carrying something.
 Now that we have that 42-lb.
 Swift kevlar/carbon canoe, getting to carry it will represent the easiest of the portage options next to carrying nothing!

 “If The Shit Hits The Fan”: